hommg/Simon/README.md

 This is the first project assignment for the Spring 2018 section of CMP SCI 5020.
 It is an adaption of the Simon game first released by Milton Bradley in 1978.
+As of the initial commit, this project only implements the 1-Player mode of the game.

 The project directions, as well as a pdf from a 2002 release of the game are included in the repository for reference.